-Upon receipt of a lockdown notification, either through AlertUS, on a lobby monitor or from others in your immediate area, you must be prepared to react quickly.
-Your initial response to seek safe shelter will depend on the circumstances, and any directions issued through AlertUS messages.
+Upon receipt of a lockdown notification, either through AlertUS or from others in your immediate area, you must be prepared to react quickly.
+Your initial response will depend on the circumstances in your immediate area and your awareness of the emergency (so maintaining situational awareness really helps).
+Please immediately follow directions issued in AlertUS emergency notification messages.